signalfx/maestro-base/README.md

 - Java 7, via `openjdk-7-jdk`;
 - Docker, to have the client available to talk to Docker daemons from within a container;
+- Pipework, for advanced container networking (if needed);
 - Git and Wget, to download packages or repositories during provisioning of sub-images;
 - Vim, for sane editing when one needs to drop into a shell inside the